wiscostret/fplscrapR/README.md

 ---

-Two new functions added in July 2020:
+Two new functions added in July 2020 thanks to [eivindhammers](https://github.com/eivindhammers):

 * get_entry_captain() - allowing you to pull captain info for any entry(s) and gw(s) as a dataframe.